-One or more directives may appear, just before a block of code, which is typically delimited by $\{$ curly brackets $\}$ or the body of a for statement.
+Directives appear just before a block of code, which is delimited by $\{$ curly brackets $\}$ or the body of a for statement.

 The parallel directive begins a parallel region.

 '''

 pragma omp parallel

 {

 do things in parallel here

 }

 '''

 If the entire parallel region is a single for or do loop, or a single sections directive, the directives can be combined: